39 verified secrets

 G.A.
 Boeckling ran the park from 1897 to 1931 and built everything

-George Arthur Boeckling drove park revenues from $55,000 in 1898 to over $1 million by WWI.
-He designed Hotel Breakers after French chateaus, launched a Cleveland steamship, and was called "the man who made Cedar Point" by the Sandusky Register.
-Railroad engine #1 is named after him.
-His building and Cedar Point Pier are on the National Register of Historic Places.
+George Arthur Boeckling turned a modest picnic ground into the Midwest's premier summer resort.
+He designed Hotel Breakers after French chateaus, launched the G.A.
+Boeckling steamer that ferried guests over from Sandusky, and was called "the man who made Cedar Point" by the Sandusky Register.
+Railroad engine #1 is named after him, and his Boeckling Building in Sandusky is on the National Register of Historic Places.

 🚂 Railroad & Frontier Trail